So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 Starting an eCommerce business that’s centered around sustainability is guaranteed to drive excitement right now.

 Avoid being accused of greenwashing and make sustainability your target from day one.
-This is a much-needed business idea in the world of fashion.
+This is a much-needed business idea in the world of apparel.

 - Simple clothing.
-Stop chasing trends and instead offer garments that are timeless and durable.
+Stop chasing trends and instead offer garments that are timeless and high-quality.
 Simplicity can be beautiful.

 - Innovative fabrics.
 From recycling plastic into swimwear to transforming cactus into leather, there are loads of ideas out there for less harmful textiles.

 - Items that can be repaired.
-A great idea for ensuring longevity for your online business is committing to repair the products that you sell.
+A great idea for maximizing the customer lifetime value of your online business is committing to repair the products that you sell.

 Sounds weird, but bear with us.